bmanders716/bmanders716.github.io/cookbook.md

 Simmer gently until the chicken is quite tender.

-Then place them on a hot _entrÈe_ dish and strain the sauce over them.
+Then place them on a hot _entrÈ•ü dish and strain the sauce over them.

 Kidneys and Mushrooms.